cmaxw/devchat-eleventy/src/my-angular-story/mas-101-thomas-burleson.md

 Aaron asks him Thomas how to get out of a "quicksand" situation where you cannot drop the things you are working on but would like to change your project or position.
-Thomas outlines some cases why one can find themselves in a quicksand situation and how to get out of it.
+Thomas outlines some cases why one can find themselves in a quicksand situation and what to do about it.

 ### Host: Aaron Frost